mulllhausen/software-notes/debian7os-setup.md

     mkdir ~/remmina_share0

-now make sure that no rdp session is open for the profile you are editing, then edit the remote desktop preferences in remmina like so:
+now make sure that no remmina rdp connection is open for the profile you are editing, and edit the remote desktop preferences in remmina like so:

 **basic tab**